manuelbassani/teched2025-XP264/README.md

 ## Overview

-This session introduces attendees to **Day-2** operation with SAP BTP, Kyma runtime - a flexible and easy way to connect and extend enterprise applications in the cloud-native world.
+This session introduces attendees to **Day-2** operation with SAP BTP, Kyma runtime - to help connect and extend enterprise applications in the cloud-native world.

 > SAP BTP, Kyma Runtime (SKR) is a managed offering of a Kubernetes Cluster based on Gardener, extended by set of building blocks called Kyma modules.
 The idea is that each instance of the Kyma runtime is a separate Kubernetes cluster with its own set of modules.
 Clusters are not shared between customers, and each customer has its own isolated environment.
 All instances are managed by a central Kyma Control Plane (KCP) that orchestrates the lifecycle of the underlying hyperscaler project, the Gardener Cluster, and the Kyma modules.